cbohara/think_stats/README.md

     - results are normalized when all probabilities add up to 1

-  - probability mass function (PMF)
+### probability mass function (PMF)

-    - a representation of a distribution as a function that maps from values to probabilities
+    - a representation of a distribution as a function

+    - maps from values to probabilities

     - advantageous over histogram when comparing two distributions because not mislead by the sample size